I love Hindi movies. If you want to know how and why I started watching them, read this post. (I’ve seen a lot of them — literally hundreds.)

 Indian textiles are another passion born of my love for India in general.
 I collect antique saris, and buy new ones when they are pretty, and wear them whenever I have an excuse to (or just around the house).

-I also love my crazy little spaniels Gemma (gone but still loved and missed) and Callie and Gilda, my family, and my friends (not always in that order).
+I also love my crazy little spaniels Gemma and Callie (both gone but still loved and missed), and Gilda and Bandit, my family, and my friends (not always in that order).

 I hate right-wing conservatives, ignorance and vegetables (pretty much in that order).